Available for work

 AI & LLM Workflow Testing

-• Edge case testing across varied inputs, tones, and failure conditions
+• Prompt evaluation across varied inputs, tones, edge cases, and failure conditions

 • API response validation (OpenAI, Supabase, Groq) and fallback testing